-You are a soldier of the American Military in the middle of World War 2 stationed on California’s West Coast.
-It’s been a arduous three months since the surprise attack on Pearl Harbour.
+You are an American soldier in the middle of World War 2 stationed on California’s West Coast.
+It’s been an arduous three months since the surprise attack on Pearl Harbour.
 Your CO has ordered you to keep an eye out for possible Japanese sneak attacks.
 Just last night, a submarine was spotted further north, attempting to destroy an oil refinery – a key target in a conflict that had raged for years now.
-It is now just after 2am.
+It is now just after 2 am.
 What was that?

 - A barrage balloon?

 - A Top Secret or covert Black Ops development?

 The debate rages on even now.
 Regardless of what was spotted, the understandable response of a tense and suspicious army was to fire everything it had at the object and blow the thing completely out of the sky.
 Approximately 15000 shells later, the apparently undamaged object disappears.
 Six casualties are reported on the ground; confusion surrounds their fate.
 Popular consensus stated that the shelling was responsible, but cardiac arrests were reported.
 If the Air raid sirens and the bombardment of AAA guns did anything, it was to wake up the entire city.
 Witnesses reported everything from single white lights to a giant alien mothership.

 Did Germany’s Amerika Bomber Ju 390 Secretly Fly to U.S.?